martinandersson/nomagichttp/README.md

 **A server-side Java library used to receive HTTP requests and respond to them.**

-The NoMagicHTTP server is truly asynchronous and doesn't even use event polling or selector threads.
+The NoMagicHTTP server is natively asynchronous and doesn't even use event polling or selector threads.
 What you get is an _elegant_ and modern API that is just about as fast and scalable as any fully JDK-based and cross-platform HTTP server implementation could possibly be.

 Best of all, the API design is based on the firmly held principle that all forms of magic are evil.
 Annotations, "beans" and God-like "context" objects will